 - 2 large eggs

-- Preheat oven to 350° and line a muffin tin with 12 paper muffin liners.
+- Preheat the oven to 350° and line a cupcake tin with paper liners.

-- In a food processor, combine graham cracker crumbs, sliced almonds, melted butter, and salt.
-Pulse until almonds are chopped finely and the mixture is well combined.
+- In a food processor, pulse graham crackers until they become fine crumbs that equal approximately 1 cup.
+Add sliced almonds, melted butter, and salt and continue to pulse until the almonds are chopped finely and the mixture is well combined.

-- Evenly divide the crust mixture into each muffin cup and gently press the mixture into the bottom of the cup so it is even and forms the crust.
+- Evenly divide the crust mixture into each muffin cup and gently press the mixture into the bottom of the cup with the bottom of a glass or your fingers.

-- Bake crust in preheated oven for 5-8 minutes or until golden brown.
-Allow crusts to cool completely before adding the filling.
+- Bake in the preheated oven for about 5 minutes or until lightly golden brown.
+Prepare the cheesecake filling while the crusts are cooking.